Speech/voice recognition: Audio signal electrical properties

 In this first article, we will be touching upon various electrical properties of analog audio signal.
 Which is important to understand to process the audio in digital domain.

 Using Cathode-ray oscillo - scope (CRO) is the best way to see the audio signal.
 Below is the amplitude versus time plot of the spelled English alphabet 'D' displayed on CRO.
+(All the CRO plots in this article: time division scale is 5 milliseconds/div and amplitude division scale is 1 volt per division).

-Below is a spectrogram capture of pronunciation of English alphabet 'D'.
+Below is a spectrogram capture of pronunciation of English alphabet 'D'

 Below is a spectrogram for the pronunciation of alphabet ‘S’